fltk/fltk/README.CMake.txt

  USING CMAKE WITH FLTK
 =======================

+The CMake Export/Import facility can be thought of as an automated fltk-config.
+For example, if you link your program to the fltk library, it will automatically link in all of its dependencies.
+This includes any special flags.  ie on Linux it includes the -lpthread flag.

 This howto assumes that you have FLTK libraries which were built using CMake, installed.
 Building them with CMake generates some CMake helper files which are installed in standard locations, making FLTK easy to find